Last Updated February 8, 2022

 If You Qualify for Both Act 20 and Act 22

-When you comply with all the regulations for both Act 20 and 22, you will not only enjoy the 4% corporate tax and 0% dividends tax but also 0% on all interest, royalties, and capital gains.
+When you comply with all the regulations for both Act 20 and 22, you will not only enjoy the 4% corporate tax but also the 0% dividends tax.

 For example, if your Puerto Rican company makes $100,000, it should pay you a reasonable salary – say $60,000 – for which you would pay the full Puerto Rican personal income tax (which is comparable to US tax rates and includes Social Security and Medicare taxes).

 The $40,000 left after taxes is only taxed at the 4% rate and then you can take the rest out of the company as a dividend that is 100% exempt from tax.